ksqlDB Quick Start

 stream of updates to the table.
 So it's likely that rows with matching

-are output as existing rows in the table are updated.
+ROWKEY are output as existing rows in the table are updated.

-- View the data in your
+- View the data in your pageviews_originalstream by issuing the following

-push query:
+push query:sql

 SELECT viewtime, userid, pageid FROM pageviews_original emit changes LIMIT 3;